 Containers, Kubernetes and microservices form the foundation of a cloud-native architecture, but they’re not the only considerations.
 In fact, as I write this, the Cloud-Native Computing Foundation (CNCF) is considering adding a fourth pillar to their cloud-native requirements: the service mesh.
 A service mesh architecture for microservices makes sense, and in this blog, we explain why.

-When it comes to understanding and managing microservices, the service mesh is critical because microservices are very small and tend to move around a lot, making them difficult to observe and track.
+When it comes to understanding and managing microservices, the service mesh for microservices is critical.
+Microservices are very small and tend to move around a lot, making them difficult to observe and track.
 At the service mesh layer, network operators can finally and clearly see how microservices interact with one another (and with other applications), secure those interactions, and manage them based on customizable policies.

 The Importance of Service Mesh Architecture